Microsoft expands gaming and Xbox further, buying Activision Blizzard for $68.7 billion

 Amid investigations and employee activism, Activision's CEO Bobby Kotick has been accused of both ignoring and furthering these issues, leading to calls for him to step down.

 Microsoft said it plans to keep Kotick in charge of Activision Blizzard as the deal progresses.
 Once completed, Microsoft said Activision Blizzard will report to Spencer, who the company pitched as a successful cultural change agent.
 The Wall Street Journal reported later Tuesday that Kotick planned to leave the company after Microsoft's purchase.

-"As CEO of Microsoft, the culture of our organization is my No. 1 priority," said Nadella, harkening to efforts he's made to.
+"As CEO of Microsoft, the culture of our organization is my No. 1 priority," said Nadella, harkening to efforts he's made to soften his own company's historically cutthroat ways.
 "We must continuously improve the lived experience of our employees and create an environment that allows us to constantly drive everyday improvement in our culture.
 This is hard work.
 It requires consistency, commitment and leadership that not only talks the talk but walks the walk."